EBZebra/docs/1.3/source/guide/configreference.md

 	<ZoomOutKey value="0x71"/>

 ## isWindowsKey
-Allows Enterprise Browser 1.2 and later to mimic Windows Mobile key codes for the device’s hardware keys when used with the KeyCapture API of PocketBrowser or RhoElements 2.x.
-When enabled, the application will substitute its normal Android kewys with the Windows Mobile function key code values for keys F1 through F12.
+Allows hardware keys of an Android device running Enterprise Browser 1.2 (or later) to mimic Windows Mobile key codes when used with the KeyCapture API of PocketBrowser or RhoElements 2.x.
+When enabled, the application will substitute its normal Android keys with the Windows Mobile function key code values for keys F1 through F12.
 This can be useful for supporting both Android and Windows device platforms with a single codebase.
-If set to 0 or not present, the application will get the Android function key code value.
-Supported on Android devices with PocketBrowser or RhoElements 2.x Key Capture API.
+If set to 0 or not present, the application will receive Android function key code values. **Applies to Android devices with PocketBrowser or RhoElements 2.x Key Capture API only**.

 **Possible Values**

-* 0 - Send Android Key Codes for F1 to F12
+* **0 - Disabled (default); Android key codes are used for all function keys**
-* 1 - Send Windows Mobile Key Codes for F1 to F12
+* 1 - Enabled; Windows Mobile key codes are substituted for all Android function keys

 #### Example
 	:::xml